 - A risk assessment identifies and catalogs all the potential risks to your organization’s ability to do business.

-- Risk analysis then examines each identified risk and assigns it a score using one of two scoring methodologies: quantitative or qualitative.
+- Risk analysis then examines each identified risk and assigns a score to it, using one of two scoring formulas: quantitative or qualitative.

 Qualitative Risk Analysis